-Our employees and affiliates may invest in any Advisory Programs that we offer.
+Our employees and affiliates may invest in any Advisory Programs that we make available to our Clients.
 Our written supervisory procedures are designed to detect and prevent the misuse of material, non-public information by employees.
-Our firm and affiliates, directors, officers, stockholders, employees, and members of their families may have positions in and, from time to time, buy or sell securities that we recommend to Advisory accounts.
-We prohibit transactions in our firm account(s) and accounts of associated persons in any security that is the subject of a recommendation of our Research department until the recommendation has been disseminated to Clients and a reasonable time has elapsed following the dissemination.
+Century and its affiliates, directors, officers, stockholders, employees, and members of their families may have positions in and, from time to time, buy or sell securities that our Financial Advisors trade in or recommend to Advisory Clients.
+We prohibit transactions in our firm account(s) and accounts of associated persons in any security that is the subject of a recommendation of Stifel's Research department until the recommendation has been disseminated to Clients and a reasonable time has elapsed following the dissemination.
 Our directors, officers, and employees are prohibited from buying or selling securities for their personal accounts if the decision to do so is substantially derived, in whole or in part, by reason of their employment, unless the information is also available to the investing public or through reasonable inquiry.
-We maintain and regularly review securities holdings in the accounts of persons who may have access to Advisory recommendations.
+We (and/or Stifel) maintain and regularly review securities holdings in the accounts of persons who may have access to Advisory recommendations.